 - Speeding is a contributing factor in 29% of all fatal crashes.
 This rate is higher among young (aged 15-24) male drivers, with 35% of this group speeding at the time of a fatal crash.

 - The dangerous habit of distracted driving is a major safety threat, with distraction affected crashes making up 10% of fatal crashes, 18% of injury crashes and 16% of all motor vehicle crashes in 2013.

 - It should go without saying that safe drivers avoid drunk driving.
 In 2013, 31% of all motor vehicle traffic fatalities had alcohol-impaired driving as a contributing factor.

 Insurance companies want the same thing you do: to avoid the risk of accidents, traffic violations, and other incidents on the road.
 When you get into an accident that’s your fault, it costs the insurance company money.
 And while unfortunate accidents are the reason why you have insurance, it’s always better to have insurance available just in case rather than to get into an accident and actually have a need to use it.
 This is something safe drivers understand, and insurance companies are always happy to support them as they continue their good driving habits.

-Safe drivers are easily identified by their claim free status.
-They're the ones who may have never experienced an accident in their lives, or who have gone several years without an at-fault accident.
+Their claim-free status easily identifies safe drivers.
+They’re the ones who may have never experienced an accident in their lives or who have gone several years without an at-fault accident.

 Given a long history of avoiding accidents and traffic violations, insurance companies are typically safe in their assumption that safe drivers will continue to do their best to avoid accidents that can drive their rates up.

-Safe drivers are also less likely to receive traffic tickets, as safe drivers typically follow traffic laws carefully.
-These are not drivers who are dinged for speeding, texting while driving, or DWIs.
+Safe drivers are also less likely to receive traffic tickets, as safe drivers follow traffic laws carefully.
+These are not drivers who are dinged for speeding, texting while driving or DWIs.
 Rather, they follow the speed limit, brake carefully, and pause at every stop sign.